EYE-SAFE Class 1 Lasers &

 Decrease “Halo Effect” & Tube Sensor “Burn In”

 Gen 3 tubes offer greatly improved image resolution, which make low-light lasers many times brighter when viewed in NVD’s with Gen 3 & 3+ vs Gen II tubes.
 There are additional advantages when using low-light lasers & Gen 3 (+) tubes.
 The absence or minimized “halo” effect.
 Decreased tube “sensor-burn”.
 Laser “brightness” is determined by the device’s total emitted power & laser beam divergence.
 For example, a Class 1 IR laser (0.7mW) has a visible range of 1,000 meters, offers 0 to little Halo effect, has an NOHD = 0m, and can be operated safely in all conditions.
 A Class 3R IR laser (3.5mW) has a range of 5,000+ meters, with a minimal NOHD of approx. 14 meters.
-In comparison, a common battlefield laser like the IZLID 200P is a Class 3B IR Laser (195mW), with an NOHD of over 160 meters.
+In comparison, a 200mW Class 3B IR Laser has an NOHD of over 160 meters.
 These high-power outputs decrease the life of the tube sensors over time and cause “sensor-burn” after prolonged use, while low-power IR lasers have a limited effect, are much safer to deploy, and are designed & manufactured to the same quality standards.